約27分で読めます最終更新:2026年6月

 After bathing, do not rinse off the mineral water unless it irritates your skin.
 The minerals continue to work after you leave the bath.
 Pat dry gently, wrap yourself in your yukata and tanzen, and settle in for what will almost certainly be the best night of sleep you have had in months.

-A winter onsen trip is not just a bath — it is a complete sensory reset.
+A winter onsen trip is a complete sensory reset, not just a bath — it is a complete sensory reset.
 The silence of snow, the warmth of mineral water, the care of a traditional ryokan, and the beauty of Japan's winter landscapes combine into something that no other travel experience can match.
 If you visit Japan only once, make it winter.
 Your body and soul will thank you.

 温泉は一年を通じて素晴らしいものですが、冬はそれをほとんど別世界のような体験に変えます。凍てつく空気と熱い湯のコントラスト、雪に覆われた風景の静寂、夕暮れの石灯籠に湯気が照らされるさま — これらは夏の訪問では決して味わえない体験です。日本の温泉を訪れることをいつか夢見ているなら、冬こそがその季節です。